maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ## Conclusion

 Distributed systems are part of life working on modern software.
-We must understand the compromises we make with each decision - whether it's added complexity and maintenance, degraded experience, or just more expensive - there will always be a cost to added resilience.
+Over time the system grows and becomes more distributed and becomes more and more complex.
+We add more complexity to add resilience and do our best to prevent accidental complexity.
+But chaos and complexity will still prevail in distributed systems, if we accept this then we can begin to use better-suited models and techniques.

 - 🛡 Protect resources where possible
 - 💡 Be aware of the trade-offs introduced by a pattern